-- Must carry at least ten "Pet Release and Indemnification Agreement" (NRPC 4020) forms. - Must carry an ample supply of "Animal On Board" (NRPC 3448) orange colored seat checks. - The "Animal On Board" (NRPC 3448) orange color seat check must be used to identify customers with their pets or service animals, so that the Amtrak Police K-9 Unit can easily identify that animal is present at this location. - Collect signed "Pet Release and Indemnification Agreement" (NRPC 4020) form from the customer. - All customers must provide a signed "Pet Release and Indemnification Agreement" (NRPC 4020) form for the pet to travel. - Place signed "Pet Release and Indemnification Agreement" (NRPC 4020) form in the "Train Earnings Reports Envelope" (NRPC 158).
+- Must carry at least ten "Pet Release and Indemnification Agreement" (NRPC 4020) forms. - Must carry an ample supply of "Animal On Board" (NRPC 3448) orange colored seat checks. - The "Animal On Board" (NRPC 3448) orange color seat check must be used to identify customers with their pets or service animals, so that the Amtrak Police K-9 Unit can easily identify that animal is present at this location. - Check PNR for completed "Pet Release and Indemnification Agreement" (NRPC 4020) form from the customer. - All customers must complete a "Pet Release and Indemnification Agreement" for the pet to travel.
+If a customer has not completed the electronic form, provide a paper "Pet Release and Indemnification Agreement" (NRPC 4020) to be signed. - Place any signed "Pet Release and Indemnification Agreement" (NRPC 4020) forms in the "Train Earnings Reports Envelope" (NRPC 158).